-Adrienne M. Wootten1, Elias C. Massoud2, Duane E. Waliser3, Huikyo Lee3
+Adrienne M. Wootten, Elias C. Massoud, Duane E. Waliser, Huikyo Lee

-1South Central Climate Adaptation Science Center, University of Oklahoma, Norman, OK, 73019, USA 2 Computational Sciences and Engineering Division, Oak Ridge National Laboratory, Oak Ridge, TN, 37830, USA 3Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, 91109, USA
+South Central Climate Adaptation Science Center, University of Oklahoma, Norman, OK, 73019, USA Computational Sciences and Engineering Division, Oak Ridge National Laboratory, Oak Ridge, TN, 37830, USA

-Correspondence to: Adrienne M. Wootten (amwootte@ou.edu)
+Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, 91109, USA Correspondence to: Adrienne M. Wootten (amwootte@ou.edu)

 Abstract.
-Given the increasing use of climate projections and multi-model ensemble weighting for a diverse array of

-- 10 applications, this project assesses the sensitivities of climate model weighting strategies, and their resulting ensemble means, to multiple components, such as the weighting schemes, climate variables, or spatial domains of interest.
-The purpose of this study is to assess the sensitivities associated with multi-model weighting strategies.
+Given the increasing use of climate projections and multi-model ensemble weighting for a diverse array of applications, this project assesses the sensitivities of climate model weighting strategies, and their resulting ensemble means, to multiple components, such as the weighting schemes, climate variables, or spatial domains of interest.
 The analysis makes use of global climate models from the Coupled Model Intercomparison Project Phase 5 (CMIP5), and their statistically downscaled counterparts created with the Localized Canonical Analogs (LOCA) method.
-This work focuses on historical and projected future mean - 15 precipitation and daily high temperatures of the south-central United States.
-Results suggest that the model weights and the corresponding weighted model means can be sensitive to the weighting strategy that is applied.
+This work focuses on historical and projected future mean precipitation and daily high temperatures of the south-central United States.
+Results suggest that 15 the model weights and the corresponding weighted model means can be sensitive to the weighting strategy that is applied.
 For instance, when estimating model weights based on Louisiana precipitation, the weighted projections show a wetter and cooler south-central domain in the future compared to other weighting strategies.
-Alternatively, for example, when estimating model weights based on New Mexico temperature, the weighted projections show a drier and warmer south-central domain in the future. - 20 However, when considering the entire south-central domain in estimating the model weights, the weighted future projections show a compromise in the precipitation and temperature estimates.
+Alternatively, for example, when estimating model weights based on New Mexico temperature, the weighted projections show a drier and warmer southcentral domain in the future.
+However, when considering the entire south-central domain in estimating the model weights, the weighted future projections show a compromise in the precipitation and temperature estimates.
 As for uncertainty, our matrix of results provided a more certain picture of future climate compared to the spread in the original model ensemble.
 If future impact assessments utilize weighting strategies, then our findings suggest that how the specific weighting strategy used with climate projections may depend on the needs of an impact assessment or adaptation plan.

-25 1 Introduction
+1 Introduction

 The simulation output from climate models has been traditionally used for research into characterizing and understanding the climate system across multiple spatial scales.
 In recent years, ensembles of climate projections are increasingly used for impact and vulnerability assessments (e.g., Allstadt et al. 2015; Basso et al. 2015; Pourmoktharian et al. 2016; Gergel et al. 2017; Massoud et al., 2018, 2019, 2020ab; Wootten et al., 2020ab).
-These include large-scale assessments, such as the global climate models [GCMs]) or make use of the unweighted ensemble mean.
+These include large-scale assessments, such as the National Climate Assessment (NCA, Wuebbles et al. 2017), and local and regional assessments for individual areas of the United States.
+Large and local scale assessments can make use of the entire ensemble of climate projections (composed of global climate models [GCMs]) or make use of the unweighted ensemble mean.
 For these assessments, using the ensemble mean provides a useful and convenient way to assess projected changes in a region.
-Given the coarse resolution of the GCMs (typically > 100km2), many of these assessments make use of downscaled climate projections to translate larger-scale
+Given the coarse resolution of the GCMs (typically > 100km), many of these assessments make use of downscaled climate projections to translate larger-scale changes to local scales.